Home » Jams, Preserves and Condiments Recipes » Sun Dried Tomato Pesto

 Sun Dried Tomato Pesto

-My sun dried tomato pesto is perfect for adding a serious flavor punch to your dishes – and is quick and easy to make with just 6 basic ingredients.
+My sun dried tomato pesto is perfect for adding a serious flavor punch to your dishes, plus it’s quick and easy to make with just 6 basic ingredients.

 Why You Will Love This Recipe

-However, if you can’t zip across to Italy today and you’re looking for a recipe that remains authentic in flavor yet saves you time, my sun dried tomato pesto recipe is the solution you’ve been looking for.
+• Italian Flavor – However, if you can’t zip across to Italy today and you’re looking for a recipe that remains authentic in flavor yet saves you time, this is the recipe you’ve been looking for.
 It’s a tasty and versatile little secret that you can whip together very quickly whenever the need arises.

-Just like traditional pesto, you can slather it on freshly cut slices of bread, use it as a dip for a fast appetizer or dollop on garlic pizza.
+• Versatile – Just like traditional pesto, you can slather it on freshly cut slices of bread, use it as a dip for a fast appetizer, or dollop it on garlic pizza.
 Alternatively, stir it through pasta, spread it over pizza bases, or drizzle it over steamed or roasted vegetables as a main meal.
 Its use is only limited by your imagination!

-Family arriving in half an hour?
+• Quick to Make– Family arriving in half an hour?
 No problem!
 Hungry children coming home after the game?
 Too easy!
 Need a delicious dinner ready in a flash?
 Done!
 Friends popping in on their way through town?
 Welcome!
-My sun dried tomato pesto recipe has you covered in each of these scenarios and more.
+This recipe has you covered in each of these scenarios and more.

-Red pesto just like basil pesto is very easy to make – as you’ll see from the four simple steps below – and will keep well in a jar in the refrigerator.
+• Easy – Red pesto, just like basil pesto, is very easy to make – as you’ll see from the four simple steps below – and will keep well in a jar in the refrigerator.

 Ingredient Notes

-- Sun dried tomatoes – I use sun dried tomato strips packed in olive oil purchased in a jar and covered in olive oil.
+• Sun dried tomatoes – I use sun dried tomato strips packed in olive oil, purchased in a jar and covered in olive oil.
 Some sun dried tomatoes are preserved in vegetable or sunflower oil.
-While these may be OK, my recommendation is to try to find sun dried tomatoes packed in olive oil.
+While these may be OK, I recommend the ones packed in olive oil.

-- Oil from sun dried tomatoes – Don’t waste the olive oil your sun dried tomatoes have been preserved in!
-The delicious tomatoey taste has already been infusing the olive oil, so we don’t want to waste that rich flavor.
+• Oil from sun dried tomatoes – Don’t waste the delicious olive oil in the jar.
+The tomatoes have already been infusing the olive oil, so we don’t want to waste that rich flavor.

-- Pecorino Romano cheese – This is a hard Italian cheese made from sheep’s milk and has a medium-strong and slightly salty flavor, which suits my sun dried tomato pesto recipe very well.
+• Pecorino Romano cheese – This is a hard Italian cheese made from sheep’s milk with a medium-strong, slightly salty flavor that suits this recipe very well.

-- Almonds – Blanched almonds (ie, ones that have been briefly boiled to remove the skin) are best in this recipe.
+• Almonds – Blanched almonds or almonds without skins are best in this recipe.

-- Rosemary – If you can, please use fresh rosemary.
-It’s a hardy and easy to grow herb if you want to grow it in your garden or in a pot on your kitchen window sill.
-Alternatively, you should be able to buy sprigs of fresh rosemary from your grocery store in the fresh produce section.
+• Rosemary – Fresh rosemary is best for this recipe.
+You’ll find it in the fresh produce section of the grocery store.
+Alternatively, it’s a hardy and easy to grow herb if you want to grow it in your garden or in a pot on your kitchen windowsill.

 Variations

-The premise for sundried tomato pesto is an easy one: tomatoes, olive oil, nuts, cheese, garlic, rosemary.
+The basis for sundried tomato pesto is simple: tomatoes, olive oil, nuts, cheese, garlic, and herbs.
 If you stick to that basic recipe, you can get adventurous by substituting one ingredient for something else.
 For example:

 Instructions

-Before you begin, strain the jar of sun dried tomatoes, separating the tomatoes from the olive oil they were preserved in, and then grating the Pecorino Romano cheese.
+Before you begin, strain the jar of sun dried tomatoes, separating the tomatoes from the olive oil they were preserved in, reserving the oil.
+Then grate the Pecorino Romano cheese and set aside.

-- Add the sun dried tomatoes, Pecorino Romano, rosemary, garlic clove, and blanched almonds into your food processor and blend well, ensuring all ingredients are chopped finely.
+1. Add the sun dried tomatoes, grated Pecorino Romano cheese, rosemary, garlic clove, and blanched almonds into your food processor.
+Blend well, ensuring all ingredients are chopped finely.

-- Scrape down the sides of the food processor with a spatula, check to see if more oil is needed, then process again.
+3. Scrape down the sides of the food processor with a spatula.
+Check to see if more oil is needed, then process again.

 Tips For Success and FAQs

-However, if there isn’t enough oil in the jar of sun dried tomatoes, you can make up the difference using extra virgin olive oil.
+• There may not be enough oil in the jar of sun-dried tomatoes to bind the pesto ingredients.
+In that case, make up the difference using extra virgin olive oil.

-If you’re using red pesto as a pasta sauce, try reserving some of the water in which you cooked the pasta and using that to thin the pesto a little.
+• When using red pesto as a pasta sauce, reserve some of the pasta water to thin the pesto a little.

 Yes.
-Make sure it is sealed in an airtight container, then it can be frozen safely for up to three months.
+Seal the pesto in an airtight container for up to three months.

 Serving Suggestion

-If I’m looking for a quick and easy dinner for my family, I can make a batch of pesto while I’m waiting for a pot of my home made cavatelli to boil.
-Then I just stir the pesto through the pasta (maybe add a handful of olives?) and finito!
+If you’re looking for a quick and easy dinner for your family, make a batch of pesto while you wait for a pot of homemade cavatelli to boil.
+Then just stir the pesto through the pasta (maybe add a handful of olives?), and dinner is served!

 If you have a bit more time, you could try making your own focaccia with focaccia toppings.
-Focaccia is an Italian flatbread that is the perfect base for pesto or any of your own creative culinary ideas.
+Focaccia is an Italian flatbread that is the perfect base for pesto.

 Pesto rosso also works really well drizzled or dolloped over roasted vegetables or grilled chicken breast to add a splash of color, some zesty flavor, and extra nutrients.
 Have you seen my crispy roast potato or roasted zucchini recipes?
 The green zucchinis with a dollop of red pesto look fabulous served on a platter – very festive!